 Because we have the resources to serve only a small percentage of the legal needs of our clients, our regional offices and statewide programs regularly engage in a priority-setting process where they survey low-income clients and groups, community partners, attorneys and judges to determine the most pressing legal need in their communities.

-LASO provides people with a wide range of services – including legal assistance and representation; self-help information; free legal clinics and pro bono assistance; and access to web-based information and forms – that help guide them through complicated legal proceedings to protect their livelihoods, their health, and their families.
+LASO helps people protect their livelihoods, their health, and their families.
+We provide a wide range of services to help guide people through complicated legal proceedings.
+These include legal assistance and representation, self-help information, free legal clinics and pro bono assistance, and access to web-based information and forms.
 LASO takes a strategic approach to addressing domestic violence and other serious legal issues affecting our clients.
-We advocate for our clients in a variety of forums, we provide direct representation and we work with institutions such as the courts, government agencies, law enforcement and community partners to solve systemic problems in our client communities.
+We advocate for our clients in a variety of forums.
+We provide direct representation and we work with institutions such as the courts, government agencies, law enforcement and community partners to solve systemic problems in our client communities.

 One study found that the single most important factor in decreasing the incidence of domestic violence is the presence of a legal aid office in the community.
 Sometimes legal help is all that’s standing between self-sufficiency and poverty.
-When low-income Oregonians lack the resources for needed legal help, LASO can help them to access the justice system.
+When low-income Oregonians lack resources to get the legal help they need, LASO can help them to access the justice system.

 Most meetings begin at 10:00 a.m. and are held at 520 SW Sixth Avenue, Portland, Oregon in Room 1120, but the time and location may vary in some situations.
 The meetings are open to public observation, but it is recommended that you contact us for specific meeting information and to make arrangements for us to admit you to the building by calling (503) 224-4094.